 As a blogger, I’m often asked about my favorite running gear, sustainable brands, and low-waste swaps.
 I wanted to share the things I love and use regularly in one post, in case you’re looking for recommendations in any of those categories!
+I’ll update this post regularly, and it’ll show up on my blog homepage each time I make major additions/swaps.

 Some of these items were PR products, which were gifted to me with no obligation to post.
 If they’re PR, I’ve marked them with an asterisk (*).
 If they were PR and then I went on to purchase more myself, I’ve marked them with a double asterisk (**).